Gog Magog (album): Subject matter

-"Ring of Roses" is based on the popular nursery rhyme Ring a Ring o' Roses, whose meaning is unknown; yet is often conjectured to refer to the Great Plague.
+"Ring of Roses" is based on the popular nursery rhyme Ring a Ring o' Roses, whose meaning is unknown; Yet is often conjectured to refer to the Great Plague.
 The song, written during the lockdowns of the COVID-19 pandemic, is a nod to this theory.

 "Aberdaron" is an adaptation of the Welsh poem by Albert Evans-Jones, in which the writer expresses their desire to retire to the town of Aberdaron in north Wales.

 "Kerhonkson Stomp" is a set named for the town of Kerhonkson in New York, USA, where the album was recorded.

 "When Black Shuck Roams" refers to the Black Shuck, a ghostly black dog of East Anglian folklore, of whom it is said that to meet is to be warned that your death will occur before the end of the year.

-"Boudicca C. Ad 60" is an ode to Queen Boudicca of the Iceni tribe, who lead an unsuccessful revolt against Roman rule of England in the year 60 AD.
+"Boudicca C. Ad 60" is an ode to Queen Boudicca of the Iceni tribe, who led an unsuccessful revolt against Roman rule of England in the year 60 AD.

 "Bedlam Boys" is based on the poem by Thomas d'Urfey, published in 1720, called Mad Maudlin's Search.